Lakadong turmeric

 Lakadong turmeric is a variety of turmeric mainly grown in the Indian state of Meghalaya.
 It is a common and widely cultivated crop in the Lakadong area of the Jaintia Hills districts.
 Approximately 14,000 farmers from 43 villages in the Lakadong area cultivate this variety of turmeric on 1,753 hectares of land.

 Under its Geographical Indication tag, it is referred to as "Lakadong Turmeric".

 Name

 The name "Lakadong" refers to the village of cultivation, where it is the major produce.
 "Shynrai Lakadong" in Khasi language and "Chyrmit Lakadong" in Pnar language are the local names for Lakadong turmeric.

 Description

 Trinity Saioo, a Lakadong agriculturist and former school teacher, received the prestigious Padma Shri award from the Government of India in 2021 for promoting the cultivation of Lakadong turmeric among farmers in the state.
-Lakadong turmeric is considered of one of the world's best varieties with a high curcumin content of 6.8-7.5% and a darker color.
+Lakadong turmeric is considered one of the world's best varieties with a high curcumin content of 6.8-7.5% and a darker color.
 It is grown organically without fertilizers.